 - Always be thinking ahead.
 The ideal candidate will have their story plan for the next month mapped out in their head.
 There should never be a lack of things to write about.

 - Be conscious of deadlines.
 We are a small print newspaper and if you don’t make your deadline one week, that means blank space in the paper our editorial team must scramble to fill.
 So if you’re someone who doesn’t do well with tight deadlines, you need not apply.

 This is a freelance position, but we are looking for writers who are able to contribute regularly to the Diaspora section of our paper.
-The ideal candidate should have their finger will be on the pulse of the Diaspora in their region and should be based in the Eastern region of the U.S. (major cities include Chicago, Detroit, Boston, DC, NYC, but we strongly encourage those living outside major cities to apply, as well) and should have experience reporting and writing in a journalistic capacity is great, but not required.
+The ideal candidate should have their finger on the pulse of the Diaspora in their region and should be based in the Eastern region of the U.S. (major cities include Chicago, Detroit, Boston, DC, NYC, but we strongly encourage those living outside major cities to apply, as well) and should have experience reporting and writing in a journalistic capacity is great, but not required.
 We’re looking for storytelling that will paint a portrait of the Armenian Diaspora in America today.
 The ideal candidate will be someone who can deftly explain the complexities behind what makes (or doesn’t make) these communities tick.
 We want to hear the how’s, why’s, and what’s behind the new Armenian restaurant that just opened down the street, or the Armenian language school that was forced to shut its doors, or the local American high school which offers Armenian as a second language.
 Critical thinking an absolute must.
 If you can work a camera, even better.
 We are looking for people who can think outside the box, uncover the local stories around them, and relate them to the larger picture.
 Those wishing to apply should send over their resume, two writing samples, and statement of interest to firstname.lastname@example.org.